Nocturnus: Post–second breakup, reformation, and Paradox

 In May 2013, Earache Records began a Kickstarter campaign to gather pledges for Thresholds to be re-released for the first time since its official release date in 1992 using the original DAT master tape, successfully reaching its goal in July.
 Also in 2013, After Death performed under the Nocturnus name once more for a Mexican tour.
 On 24 September 2013, it was announced that Nocturnus would play Maryland Deathfest 2014, and perform their album The Key in its entirety.
 Shortly after, the band reformed as Nocturnus A.D., containing every member from After Death.

 On May 24, 2019, Nocturnus AD released their fourth studio album, Paradox, through Profound Lore Records.

+Style

+Nocturnus' sound has been described as "daring and progressive."
+The band was known for its science-fiction–themed lyrics and use of keyboards, both of which were virtually unheard of in extreme metal at the time.
+The band's lyrics were said to "[offer] a refreshing alternative to death metal’s prevailing preoccupations with Satan and gore during those early years."
+The band's 1990 debut album is considered by some to be the first progressive death metal album.
+The band said, "There's only so fast you can play and there's only so heavy you can be without it all sounding the same, or without it all just being a blur, so you know, maybe we've opened up a whole new branch of direction [...] with the music. [...]
+As long as it keeps expanding and bands keep experimenting and doing different things, it's not going to die out."